The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

-The main feature that makes the mated-CRT map special is that, thanks to the results in~\cite{wedges,sphere-constructions}, this map comes {\em a priori} with a certain kind of embedding into $\BB C$ described by SLE-decorated LQG.
-To explain this, we note that the mating of trees described in Figure~\ref{fig::map} has a continuous time variant (the disk version of the so-called \emph{peanosphere}) which is a topological measure space decorated by a space-filling curve obtained as the quotient of $[0,1] \times [0,C]$ when we identify each red line between the graphs of $ L$ and $C - R$ and each green line under the graph of $L$ or above the graph of $C-R$ to a point.
-The measure is the pushforward of Lebesgue measure on a horizontal line segment between the two graphs and the space-filling curve is the one obtained by tracing such a segment from left to right at unit speed.
-It is easy to see using Moore's theorem~\cite{moore} that this space has the topology of the disk (see, e.g., the argument in \cite[Section~1.1]{wedges} for the case of the sphere).
-We use the term {\bf peanosphere} informally to describe the space-filling-path-decorated metric measure space obtained this way.
+The main feature that makes the mated-CRT map special is that, thanks to the results in~\cite{wedges,sphere-constructions,ag-disk}, this map comes {\em a priori} with a certain kind of embedding into $\BB C$ described by SLE-decorated LQG.
+To explain this, we note that the mated-CRT map construction as described in Figure~\ref{fig::map} has a continuous time (``$n=\infty$") variant: the disk version of the so-called \emph{peanosphere}.
+This is a topological measure space decorated by a space-filling curve $\eta$ obtained as the quotient of $[0,1] \times [0,C]$ when we identify each red line between the graphs of $ L$ and $C - R$ and each green line under the graph of $L$ or above the graph of $C-R$ to a point.
+The measure is the pushforward of Lebesgue measure on a horizontal line segment between the two graphs and the space-filling curve $\eta$ is the one obtained by tracing such a segment from left to right at unit speed.
+It is easy to see using Moore's theorem~\cite{moore} that this space has the topology of the disk (see, e.g., the argument in \cite[Section~1.3]{wedges} for the case of the sphere --- the disk case is similar).
+We use the term {\bf peanosphere} informally to describe the space-filling-path-decorated topological measure space obtained this way.